-Here’s a few snippets from the show with Mister Maker and the Shapes ( I had no intention to film this but it was so much fun I just had to! ).
+Here are a few snippets from the show with Mister Maker and the Shapes ( I had no intention to film this but it was so much fun I just had to! ).

 Never miss a post and subscribe to my newsletter.
 We are very active on social media and we would love a follow please on Facebook, Twitter or Instagram.
 Why not pin this post for later?
 And give us a follow.
 Simply click on the image below to take you over to Pinterest.

 Disclaimer: We were provided with tickets for the purpose of this review